 Fruit and Nut Tree Diseases in Arkansas

 Arkansas produces a wide variety of peaches, apples, plums, and pecans throughout the majority of the state.
 An active evaluation program is in place at Fayetteville, Arkansas on the University of Arkansas campus.
 The fruit substation located at Clarksville, Arkansas is one of the largest fruit research areas in the United States.
 Testing of developments at the Southwest Research and Extension Center in Hope are carried out by the University of Arkansas.
-Tree fruits are a major component in fresh markets across the state.
-Rich in nutrients and fiber, tree fruits offer a beneficial addition to the diet.

 The most significant tree fruit diseases are caused by various fungal organisms which can affect both fruit quality and quantity.